 Despite tremendous growth pressures that have converted many neighboring communities into vast tracts of sprawl development, the Willistown Conservation Trust program area still remains largely an oasis of green space.
 With the leadership of the Trust, the community conservation ethic has evolved and strengthened over the years.

-The Trust’s programs and services fall into five major categories: (1) Land Protection; (2) Bird Conservation; (3) Habitat Restoration (4) Community Farm and (5) Education and Community Outreach.
+The Trust’s programs and services fall into six major categories: (1) Land Protection; (2) Bird Conservation; (3) Habitat Restoration; (4) Community Farm; (5) Watershed Protection and (6) Education and Community Outreach.

 Monitoring all Trust easements annually to ensure that the provisions of the easement are upheld is an important part of our land protection efforts.